Model-Free Nonlinear Feedback Optimization: Numerical Evaluations

 Fig.~\ref{fig:comparisonZFO} demonstrates the performance of the proposed feedback controller when different $\delta$ and $\eta$ are used.
-We observe that a smaller $\delta$ leads to a narrower range of changes of trajectories and better solution accuracy.
+We observe that a smaller $\delta$ leads to a narrower range of changes in trajectories and better solution accuracy.
 Note that $\delta$ cannot be set as an arbitrarily small number, since in that case the random direction (see \eqref{eq:updateDTestimate}) will be dominated by the measurement noises in applications.
 Additionally, if falling in the range that guarantees convergence, a larger step size $\eta$ helps to accelerate the rate of convergence to optimality.

 Next, we consider the extension to constrained inputs.
 In this case, we optimize the objective function $\Phi(u,y)$ in \eqref{eq:opt_problem_simulation} over $\mathcal{U}=\{u|\underline{u} \preceq u \preceq \bar{u}\}$, where $-\underline{u}$ and $\bar{u}$ are drawn from the standard uniform distribution.
+We center on the Frank-Wolfe gap of $\obj(u)$.
 For this problem that involves the box constraint $\mathcal{U}$ and the nonsmooth regularization, the proximal versions of the descent methods are relatively more involved (see \cite{metel2021stochastic}).
-Hence, for first-order FO with the aforementioned sensitivity matrices $H$, $\hat{H}_1$ and $\hat{H}_2$, we implement the projected sub-gradient descent for its simplicity
+Hence, for the mentioned three realizations of first-order FO, we implement the projected sub-gradient descent